Oxygenesis/coding-challenge-fiskaly/README.md

 ## AI Tools Disclosure

 - **ChatGPT (GPT-5 Thinking)** was used to:
-  - propose and iterate on folder structure (clean-ish architecture / DDD flavor),
-  - draft handlers, service logic, and repo interface patterns,
+  - discuss the draft handlers, service logic, and repo interface patterns,
   - generate tests for 100% coverage (including concurrency-safe Update, panic recovery middleware, and main.go exit paths),
-  - write this README and the cURL cookbook.
+  - collaborate with this README and the cURL cookbook.

 - All code paths and concurrency guarantees were reasoned about and validated manually (especially monotonic counter, signature chaining, and RSA/ECDSA verification).